CRAC creation parameters#

 See example below for a better illustration.

-full CSE example#
+Full CSE example#

 // Create CracCreationParameters and set global parameters